Under the Volcano (1984 film): Development

-Guy Gallo, a novice playwright who had written two academic papers on Malcolm Lowry at Yale University, began to write a screenplay.

 Casting

+Guy Gallo, a novice playwright who had written two academic papers on Malcolm Lowry at Yale University, wrote the screenplay.

 Albert Finney was cast in the lead role of Geoffrey Firmin, Jacqueline Bisset as his wife Yvonne, and Anthony Andrews as his half-brother Hugh.
-Firmin's friend Dr. Arturo Díaz Vigil was played by Ignacio López Tarso, an actor lesser known to English-speaking audiences but highly recognized by Mexican ones as one of the top stars of the Golden Age of Mexican cinema, winning the Ariel Award for Best Actor at the 15th Ariel Awards in 1973 for the Roberto Gavaldón film Rosa Blanca.
-The supporting cast includes several prominent Mexican filmmaking personalities, including director and occasional actor Emilio Fernández, cult film actor Hugo Stiglitz, and actress Katy Jurado.
+Firmin's friend Dr. Arturo Díaz Vigil was played by Ignacio López Tarso, an actor lesser known to English-speaking audiences but highly recognized by Mexican ones as one of the top stars of the Golden Age of Mexican cinema.
+The supporting cast includes several prominent Mexican filmmaking personalities, including director-actor Emilio Fernández, cult film star Hugo Stiglitz, and actress Katy Jurado.